Leechpool Caterpillar Nursery & After-School Club

 When transferring to school the nursery will initially liaise with the school to arrange the best transition for your child.
 This could include a meeting between the school, nursery and parent to discuss the best strategies to support transition; several visits to the school by your child; photographs of the school; teacher visits to the nursery.

-How are Caterpillar Nursery’s resources allocated and matched to children’s special educational needs?
+11. How are Caterpillar nursery’s resources allocated and matched to children’s special educational needs?

 We are able to apply for funding from West Sussex County Council to enable the nursery to employ an additional member of staff to initially help to settle your child if needed or we are also able to apply for a bursary to purchase specialist equipment.

-Once your child has started an Individual Plan will be made which you will be involved with, this will be regularly reviewed and monitored.
+Once your child has started an Individual Action Plan for Inclusion will be made which you will be involved with, this will be regularly reviewed and monitored.

 As a community nursery we are very happy to have parents involved with the group.
-This could be as a member of the Parent Management Committee, as a fundraiser or as a volunteer parent helper (this does not have to be on a regular basis).
+This could be as a member of the Governing Body, as a fundraiser or as a volunteer parent helper (this does not have to be on a regular basis).
 We are always pleased to have parents stay for a session or part of a session to play with the children.

 My 2 (nearly 3) year old twins, Jessica and Jack, are now in their second year at Little Caterpillars.
 Jack has Down Syndrome.